dofusdude/dodugo/docs/QuestItemsApi.md

 )

 func main() {
-    language := "language_example" // string | a valid language code
-    game := "dofus2" // string |
+    language := "es" // string | a valid language code game := "dofus2" // string |
-    query := "sufo" // string | case sensitive search query filterTypeName := "filterTypeName_example" // string | only results with the translated type name (optional) filterMinLevel := int32(56) // int32 | only results which level is equal or above this value (optional) filterMaxLevel := int32(56) // int32 | only results which level is equal or below this value (optional)
+    query := "Ficha" // string | case sensitive search query filterTypeName := "Justicieros" // string | only results with the translated type name (optional) filterMinLevel := int32(60) // int32 | only results which level is equal or above this value (optional) filterMaxLevel := int32(70) // int32 | only results which level is equal or below this value (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)